The Gender of Mona Lisa: Characters

-Publication
+Media

+Manga

 Written and illustrated by Tsumuji Yoshimura, The Gender of Mona Lisa was serialized on Square Enix's Gangan Online manga website from May 14, 2018, to October 3, 2022.
 The series' chapters were compiled into ten tankōbon volumes from September 21, 2018, to December 12, 2022.

 The series is published in English by Comikey and Square Enix through their Manga UP!
 Global app.
 During their Anime Expo 2023 panel, Square Enix Manga & Books announced that they would begin publishing the series under the title Just Like Mona Lisa in July 2024.